 How teachers can help preschoolers ease their separation anxiety

-Preschoolers would benefit from all the strategies shared to ease anxieties in toddlers.
+Preschoolers benefit from all the strategies shared to ease anxieties in toddlers.
 However, since they are older, they could also learn additional coping skills that allow them to take charge of their feelings and learn to become independent in self-regulation during challenging separations.
 Teachers can help preschoolers with separation anxiety by teaching them calming strategies when they feel anxious.

 1. Encourage children to practice breathing exercises